 What does the patient understand?

 Following a brief history, it is important to gauge the patient’s knowledge of their condition.
 Some patients may have a family member with asthma and therefore have a fairly good understanding of what the condition entails.
 Other patients may have heard of asthma but only have a vague understanding of the important details.
-Crucially, the patient sitting before you may not even know at this point that they have asthma – you may be the first person to inform them of the diagnosis.
+The patient sitting before you may not even know at this point that they have asthma – you may be the first person to inform them of the diagnosis.

-“What do you think is causing your symptoms?”
+- “What do you think is causing your symptoms?”

-“What do you know about asthma?”
+- “What do you know about asthma?”

-An open-ended question allows you to determine what the patient currently understands, allowing you to tailor your explanation at an appropriate level.
+Open questioning should help you to determine what the patient currently understands, allowing you to tailor your explanation at an appropriate level.

 At this stage, primarily focus on listening to the patient.
 It may also be helpful to give positive feedback as the patient talks (i.e. should a patient demonstrate some understanding, reinforce this knowledge with encouraging words and non-verbal communication such as nodding).